 Starting a position as a new Help Desk Manager is a rewarding experience.
 Customers will appreciate when service is outstanding by being courteous, prompt, efficient, and accurate.
-To reach this level of success, you need to quickly audit and understand your new Help Desk environment to ensure you are in position to provide the best possible service.
+To reach this level of success, you need to quickly audit and understand your new Help Desk environment to ensure you are in a position to provide the best possible service.
 As a new Help Desk Manager, auditing your environment does not mean you need aggressive changes right away.
-However it does means capturing information about areas that could be more efficient and use it in the near future to prioritize improvements.
+However, it does means capturing information about areas that could be more efficient and use it in the near future to prioritize improvements.
 Before you engineer and implement improvements you need to seek agreement and support from the stakeholders.

 Meet with key stakeholder groups

 It is important as a new Help Desk Manager to quickly build relationships and seek input from key stakeholder groups to be successful.
 These key groups are your department’s leaders, the customers you support, the staff that reports to you, and vendors you have contracts with.
 Understanding the group’s perspective of what is working and what is not, is very important.
 If the stakeholders do raise an issue of something not working correctly they may not know the root cause of issues they raise.
 All items raised should be logged, researched, and your feedback timely returned.
 This will help you uncover real or perceived issues.
 For managing vendors it is important a new Help Desk Manager be very familiar with the contracts, contracted services and ensure you have processes in place to measure their performance.
 Read more about Help Desk stakeholder groups.